adamcooke/json-vat/README.md

 # JSON VAT

 You'll likely have heard about the impending ~~doom~~ changes which will hit EU tech businesses in January 2015.
 At present, there is no government sponsored API for accessing the current VAT rates for a given country.
-This API allows you to access up-to-date VAT rates for any EU country.
+This very simple Ruby client allows you to access up-to-date VAT rates for any EU country.

 This uses the [jsonvat.com](http://jsonvat.com) service to obtain its data.
 Full details can be [seen here](http://github.com/adamcooke/vat-rates).